mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

         [angular_velocity] (vector3)
     }

-This is a straightforward optimization that saves a bunch of bandwidth in the common case.
+This is a straightforward optimization that saves a bandwidth in the common case because at any time most objects are at rest.
 It's also a _lossless_ technique because it doesn't change the the state sent over the network in any way.

 To optimize bandwidth further we need to use _lossy techniques_.
 This means we reduce the precision of the physics state when it's sent over the network.
 For example, we could bound position in some min/max range and quantize it to a precision of 1/1000th of a centimeter.
 We can use the same approach for linear and angular velocity, and for rotation we can use the _smallest three representation_ of a quaternion.

-This saves a bunch of bandwidth, but now the extrapolation between network updates on the non-authority side is slightly different from the simulation on the authority side, because it's extrapolating from quantized network state.
+While this saves a bunch of bandwidth, the extrapolation on the non-authority side is now slightly different.

-This causes jitter in stacks:

-_(diagram showing a stack on left, with a quantized state on the right side with slight penetration_ -> jitter)_

 What we want is an extrapolation that matches the authority side of the simulation as closely as possible.
 But how can we do this, and still use lossy compression?

 The solution is to quantize the state on _both sides_.

-What this means is that before each physics simulation step, the physics state is sampled and quantized _exactly the same way_ as when it's sent over the network, then applied back to the local simulation.
+What this means in practice is that before each physics simulation step, the physics state is sampled and quantized _exactly the same way_ as when it's sent over the network, then applied back to the local simulation.

-This is done on both the authority and non-authority sides of the simulation, and it's basically _the trick_ to getting networked physics working with PhysX.
+This is done on both the authority and non-authority sides of the simulation.
+Now the extrapolation from quantized state on the non-authority side matches the authority side, since both simulations and network packets are quantized exactly the same way.

-# Side Effects
+# Quantum Side Effects

 But quantizing the state has some _interesting_ side-effects...

 The first is that PhysX doesn't really like it very much when you set the position, rotation and linear/angular velocity on each rigid body at the start of each frame.
 It lets you know this by taking a reasonably large chunk of CPU.

-This is most likely because PhysX invalidates certain caches that are used to speed up collision detection and solving when you set physics state.
-Perhaps the PhysX developers could work to improve this when rigid body state changes only by small amounts.
+This is most likely because PhysX invalidates caches it uses speed up collision detection when you set physics state.
+Perhaps the PhysX developers could work to improve this when the rigid body state changes by only a small amount.

 The second side-effect is that quantization adds _error_ to the simulation which PhysX tries very hard to correct, snapping objects out of penetration:

 _(diagram showing cube in a stack in penetration due to position w. arrow)_

-The solution for this one is to call __(some function i forgot)__ on each rigid body, limiting the velocity that objects are pushed apart with.
+The solution for this is to call __(some function i forgot)__ on each rigid body, limiting the velocity that objects are pushed apart with.
 I found that 1m/sec push apart works well.

-The third side-effect, which is quite subtle, is that some rotations can't be represented exactly in smallest three representation, leading to this:
+Rotations can't be represented exactly in smallest three representation either:

 _(diagram showing cube rotating into penetration with the ground)_

-For a small set of rotations, after PhysX pushes the cube out of penetration, the rotation quantizes to _another_ rotation in penetration, causing a feedback loop where the cube slides across the floor!
+This leads to the third side effect: for a small set of rotations, after PhysX pushes a cube out of penetration, the resulting rotation quantizes to _another_ rotation in penetration, causing a feedback loop where the cube slides across the floor!

 _(diagram showing cool sliding effect, three stage diagram, penetration, push out and to right, still in penetration_...)_

 In my research I found that no amount of tuning or increasing the precision of rotation compression would fix this.
 If an edge of the cube rotated into penetration and got stuck in this feedback loop, the cube slid along the ground, no matter how small the amount of penetration.

 From this I concluded that PhysX most likely pushes objects out of penetration with a constant velocity, independent of the amount of penetration.
 Perhaps if PhysX modified their push out to be a function of penetration depth for small penetrations, it wouldn't have this behavior?